mattiaocchiuto/iframe-localstorage/README.md

 The iframe.js file overwrite the localtStorage `setItem`, `getItem` and `removeItem` methods and provide a deferred interface to wait the result.

 #### Code Exaple
-Once you have included the iframe.js in your nested page, you could use the localStorage methods with the classical interface and.
+Once you have included the iframe.js in your nested page, you could use the localStorage methods with the classical interface.
 ```js
 localStorage.setItem('test', 5);
 localStorage.getItem('test')